 - SMS: Sent to your mobile phone.

-- App Generated Codes: Apps like Google Authenticator and Authy will automatically generate a new code at very short time intervals.
+- App Generated Codes: Apps like Google Authenticator will automatically generate a new code at very short time intervals.
 The code that is currently generated when you are logging in will have to be entered.
 The app may take a bit of setting up.

 - USB Tokens: You will simply have to insert a token into your USB port (and maybe enter a token password).
 Nothing further.
 This is a very safe method, as there is no way in which the authentication can be intercepted.
 But it has the disadvantage of not working with mobiles, as it needs to be inserted into a USB port.